Home

 The folk horror tradition has always been less about the supernatural than about what happens when a community turns in on itself — when the landscape stops being backdrop and becomes agent.
 These collages work from that premise.

-Each canvas is 42 × 42 cm: deliberately domestic, held in the hand.
 The square format resists landscape conventions; nothing can be panoramic at this scale.
 The imagery is distilled from vernacular sources — fête photographs, parish records, maps of contested commons — processed until the specificity drops away and what remains is atmosphere, residue, dread.